hakan-duman-acad/chapter-foodbalance-ml-classification/README.md

 # Machine Learning-Based Classification Of Countries Based On Food Supply Quantities In The Caucasus And Surrounding Regions

+Please cite this study if you use it in your research as follows:

+Duman, Hakan.
+2024.
+“Machine Learning-Based Classification Of Countries Based On Food Supply Quantities In The Caucasus And Surrounding Regions.”
+In Kafkasya Araştırmaları - II, edited by Oğuz Şimşek, Çağrı Akgün, and Çetin İzgi, 189–208.
+Ankara: Sonçağ Akademi.

 ## Abstract

 Food security is vital for human survival, ensuring consistent access to